Skip to Content

 The Landscape

-Local nonprofit news is in the midst of a multiyear expansion into more communities, and the number of organizations has more than doubled in five years.
-They have launched at an average rate of more than one per month, a total of 66 outlets, since rapid growth began in 2017.
-Fourteen outlets in this study launched in 2021.
+Local nonprofit news is in the midst of a sustained multiyear expansion into more communities, and the number of organizations has more than doubled in six years.
+They have launched at an average rate of more than one per month, a total of 81 outlets, since rapid growth began in 2017.
+Twelve local outlets in this study launched in 2022.

-Growth: Local news outlets made up about one-fourth of the nonprofit field in 2017, when the number of outlets began to expand rapidly.
-Now, four in 10 nonprofit news organizations are local in scope.
-Local startups, which we define as launching in the past four years, account for more than half (55%) of the nonprofits that started up in that timeframe.
+Local news outlets made up about one-fourth of the nonprofit field in 2017, when the number of outlets began to expand rapidly.
+Now, nearly five in 10 nonprofit news organizations (46%) are local in scope.
+Local startups, which we define as launching in the past three years, account for nearly two-thirds (63%) of the 79 nonprofits that started up in that timeframe.

-Mission & Impact: More than the rest of the field, local news organizations are likely to say encouraging and inspiring civic engagement is a top priority.
-Nearly three-fourths (72%) say it’s a high priority.
+More than the rest of the field, local news organizations are likely to say encouraging and inspiring civic engagement is a top priority.
+According to our 2022 survey, nearly three-fourths (72%) said it’s a high priority.
 (Non-local outlets are more likely to emphasize exposing wrongdoing or shedding light on complex topics.)

 Revenue